pingswept/me30-website/content/logistics/projects.md

 * Your robot should be less than 45 cm tall.
 * Your robot should be able to lift a hefty payload, as shown in the diagram below.
 Your robot only needs to lift it high enough to carry it.
 * Your robot should still be able to maneuver while carrying the payload.
 Specifically, it should not tip over.
 * This is a tricky requirement: for P6, your robot will need to measure the mass of the payload it is carrying, using a load cell.
 For P5, you need only to include the load cell in your lifting mechanism; you don't have to connect it yet.
-(We'll do that in labs next week.)
+(We'll do that in labs Nov.
+19-23.)
 * You should not touch your robot during its adventures.
 This probably means that your robot should be remote controlled.
 * You should not use an RC car controller.
 This probably means that your robot should be controlled through wifi from a laptop or phone.
 * Your robot cannot fly.
 (We don't have the space to test drones safely, unfortunately.)